cmdruid/crypto-tools/README.md

 # Crypto Utils

-A helper library for making cryptography great again.
+An experimental library for making cryptography great again.

 Everything is fully-typed and straight-forward to use.
 Documentation coming soon!